Spousal Support in Arizona (Spousal Maintenance & Alimony in Arizona) | Arizona Alimony Laws

 - The job-related skills of the requesting spouse

 Courts do not take marital misconduct into account when they are determining whether to award spousal support.
 Maintenance is also not meant to be punitive, so a judge will not order a spouse to pay maintenance simply to punish him or her.
-The statutes do not provide guidance for how much maintenance that judges should order when they do grant a maintenance request.
+The statutes do not provide guidance for how much maintenance judges should order when they grant a maintenance request.
 After weighing the factors and taking them into account, judges can grant maintenance in an amount and duration that seems fair under the circumstances.
+Understanding the financial resources of each party, income, and marital property is key to understanding the guidelines that inform the spousal support calculator.

-Finally, under A.R.S.
-25-530, courts may not consider veterans’ disability benefits awarded for service-connected disabilities as a part of the income of spouses when they are determining whether to award spousal maintenance.
+Finally, under the spousal maintenance statute, A.R.S. § 25-530, courts may not consider veterans’ disability benefits awarded for service-connected disabilities as a part of the income of spouses when they are determining whether to award spousal maintenance income under the AZ alimony calculator.

 How Long Do You Have to be Married for Spousal Maintenance?

 Arizona does not have a minimum amount of time that people have to be married to get spousal maintenance (alimony).
 However, the length of the marriage is one of the factors that judges take into account when making spousal maintenance decisions.
-It is ostensibly possible for a spouse who has been married for less than a year to get maintenance, but it is unlikely.
-If maintenance is awarded to a spouse in a divorce after a short-term marriage, it will likely only be ordered for a couple of months.
+It is ostensibly possible for a spouse who has been married for less than a year to get maintenance (recipient spouse) from the other spouse, but it is unlikely.
+If maintenance is awarded to a spouse in a divorce case after a short-term marriage, it will likely only be ordered for a couple of months.

-The length of the marriage may also have an impact on the amount of maintenance that is ordered as well as how long the paying spouse will have to pay it.
-Courts are trending away from ordering maintenance, so it is unlikely to be awarded for more than a few years.
-For people who are ending long marriages in which there is a substantial disparity between the incomes of the spouses, maintenance may be ordered for a longer time period to the requesting spouse.
+The length of the marriage may also have an impact on the amount of maintenance (alimony) that is ordered in Arizona, as well as how long the paying spouse will have to pay it under the Arizona spousal maintenance calculator guidelines.
+Courts are trending away from ordering maintenance, so it is unlikely to be awarded a duration of more than a few years.
+For people who are ending long marriages in which there is a substantial disparity between the incomes of the spouses or their financial resources, maintenance may be ordered for a longer time period to the requesting spouse, also known as the receiving spouse.

-Rarely, spousal maintenance may be ordered to be paid until the receiving spouse either remarries or dies or until the paying spouse dies.
-This only occurs in situations in which the requesting spouse is unlikely to be able to get a job to support himself or herself because of his or her age or disability following a long-term marriage.
+Rarely, spousal maintenance may be ordered by an Arizona judge to be paid until the receiving spouse either remarries or dies or until the paying spouse dies.
+This only occurs in situations in which the requesting spouse (receiving spouse) is unlikely to be able to get a job to support himself or herself because of his or her age or disability following a long-term marriage.
+It is important to understand how spousal maintenance works and to have all of your Arizona FAQS answered by an attorney familiar with spousal maintenance income.

 Is Spousal Support Different than Child Support?

 Spousal support is separate from child support.
-Spousal support is meant to provide financial help to a spouse to enable him or her time to become self-supporting.
+Arizona spousal support (alimony) under the Arizona alimony calculator guidelines is meant to provide financial help to a spouse to enable him or her time to become self-supporting.
 Child support is ordered in the best interests of the child to try to provide him or her with a similar standard of living to the standard of living the child might have had if his or her parents had stayed together.
 All parents in Arizona are expected to contribute to the upbringing of their children.
 Unlike spousal support, which may or may not be ordered, child support is automatically ordered by the court in a divorce with children.

-If a spouse is ordered to pay both child support and spousal maintenance, he or she must comply with both orders.
+In Arizona, if a spouse is ordered to pay both child support and spousal maintenance, he or she must comply with both orders.
 Failing to make spousal maintenance or child support payments may result in civil and criminal penalties.
 It is possible that a spouse will be ordered to pay child support but not have to pay spousal maintenance.
+It is important to consult with an expert Arizona divorce attorney to understand the different between alimony and child support.

 What if my Ex-spouse Makes More Money Than Me?

 You do not automatically qualify for spousal maintenance simply because your former spouse makes more money than you.
-Judges are able to exercise substantial discretion when determining whether or not to grant requests for maintenance.
-They will take into account income differences as well as the separate property that both spouses will receive in the divorce when they are determining whether an award of maintenance is appropriate.
+Judges are able to exercise substantial discretion when determining whether or not to grant requests for maintenance, analyzing income, property, and other factors under the Arizona spousal maintenance calculator.
+They will take into account income differences and financial support, as well as the separate property that both spouses will receive in their Arizona divorce when they are determining whether an award of maintenance (alimony) is appropriate.

-If you are already divorced and did not request maintenance in your case, you cannot file a petition to receive spousal maintenance after the fact.
-Spousal maintenance is only awarded as part of a divorce.
+If you are already divorced and did not request maintenance (alimony) in your case, you cannot file a petition to receive spousal maintenance after the fact.
+Spousal maintenance is only awarded as part of the Arizona divorce process.
+Learn more about legal separation vs. divorce.
 The only exception to this rule is if the divorce was granted by a court that was unable to obtain personal jurisdiction over the paying spouse.
 In that case, you can file a petition for spousal maintenance from your higher-earning ex-spouse after your divorce has been finalized.

 What if my Ex-spouse Lives Out of State?

 Under Article IV of the U.S. Constitution, each state must give full faith and credit to the judicial proceedings of other states.
-If you are awarded spousal maintenance in Arizona and your ex-spouse subsequently moves to another state, you can still enforce the Arizona court’s order.
+If you are awarded spousal maintenance in Arizona, and your ex-spouse subsequently moves to another state, you can still enforce the Arizona court’s order.
 People are not able to move to other states to try to avoid paying court-ordered spousal maintenance or child support.
-When a spouse moves out of state, the spousal maintenance order can be sent to the new state so that the maintenance can be garnished from his or her wages.
+When a spouse moves out of state, the spousal maintenance order can be sent to the new state so that the maintenance can be garnished from his or her wages or income.

 What if my Ex-spouse Has Remarried?

-If you are ordered to pay alimony to your ex-spouse and he or she remarries, the spousal maintenance will be terminated under A.R.S.
-25-327.
+If you are ordered to pay alimony to your ex-spouse, and he or she remarries, the spousal maintenance will be terminated under A.R.S. § 25-327.
 This means that you will no longer have the obligation to continue paying spousal maintenance.
-It is a good idea to notify the court of your ex-spouse’s marriage to make certain that the spousal maintenance payments will stop being collected from your wages.
-If you are the receiving spouse and your ex-spouse remarries, his or her new marriage will not obviate the requirement to continue paying your spousal maintenance.
+It is a good idea to notify the court of your ex-spouse’s marriage to make certain that the spousal maintenance (alimony) payments will stop being collected from your wages or income.
+If you are the receiving spouse and receiving spousal maintenance income, and your ex-spouse remarries, his or her new marriage will not obviate the requirement to continue paying your spousal maintenance.

 What if I Lost my Job or am Unemployed?

-If you have been ordered to pay spousal maintenance to your ex-spouse and you have lost your job or have become unemployed, you cannot simply stop making your maintenance payments.
-Instead, you must petition the court for a modification of your spousal maintenance order under A.R.S.
-25-327.
-To prevail on a motion to modify spousal maintenance orders, you must be able to show that your circumstances have substantially changed and continuing.
+If you have been ordered to pay spousal maintenance to your ex-spouse and you have lost your job and income, or have become unemployed, you cannot simply stop making your maintenance payments.
+Instead, you must petition the court for a modification of your spousal maintenance order under A.R.S. § 25-327.
+To prevail on a motion to modify spousal maintenance orders, you must be able to show that there is a substantial and continuing change in your circumstances.

 Support Modifications can be tricky circumstances.
-This is why it is recommended to speak with an Arizona divorce attorney that can help.
+This is why it is recommended to speak with an Arizona divorce attorney who can help.

 What are the Penalties for Nonpayment?